chuckstack/chuckstack.github.io/src-ls/blog-rsync-net.md

   - Runs as part of [cron job](https://github.com/chuboe/chuboe-system-configurator/blob/main/chuboe-system-backup-cron)
   - Provides an array of commonly backed up artifacts so that you may simply pick the applicable objects
   - Creates a private backup directory that is only available to root
-  - Iterates across the array and creates symbolic links pointing to the respective back up objects
+  - Iterates across the artifact array and creates symbolic links pointing to the respective back up objects
   - Executes an rsync command against the private directory containing all the symbolic links

 Any time you make a change to sync-backup.sh, be sure to run it manually to ensure all works as expected.
+You do not want your scheduled script failing silently because of a malformed change.

 ## Picture of Success